Mark J. Henderson, Ph.D.

 Biography

-Mark J. Henderson, Ph.D. is a biology group leader in the Early Translation Branch (Thymine Team) within NCATS’ Division of Preclinical Innovation.
-Henderson collaborates with both academic and NIH investigators on projects that span a wide range of biological targets.
-These projects aim to identify small molecules that can be used to understand and/or modulate pathogenic events.
-He has experience in the design, development and implementation of biochemical and cell-based screening assays using diverse technologies.
+Mark J. Henderson, Ph.D., is a biology group leader in the Early Translation Branch (Thymine Team) of NCATS’ Division of Preclinical Innovation.
+He works with both academic and NIH investigators on a wide range of biological targets.
+These projects aim to identify small molecules that can be used to understand and/or alter pathogenic events.
+He has designed, developed and used biochemical and cell-based screening assays across diverse technologies.

-Henderson received his doctorate in cellular and molecular medicine from the Johns Hopkins School of Medicine and his bachelor’s degree in biological sciences from North Carolina State University.
-He then trained as a research fellow under Brandon K. Harvey, Ph.D., at the National Institute on Drug Abuse, where he developed cell-based reporters to study endoplasmic reticulum calcium homeostasis.
-He has authored more than 30 peer-reviewed scientific publications.
+Henderson received his doctorate in cellular and molecular medicine from The Johns Hopkins University School of Medicine.
+He earned a bachelor’s degree in biological sciences from North Carolina State University.
+Henderson trained as a research fellow under Brandon K. Harvey, Ph.D., at the National Institute on Drug Abuse.
+There, he developed cell-based reporters to study endoplasmic reticulum calcium homeostasis.
+He has authored more than 60 peer-reviewed scientific publications.

 Research Topics

-Henderson’s research is focused on studying cellular processes that are dysregulated across multiple disorders (e.g., endoplasmic reticulum dysfunction and protein folding/trafficking).
+Henderson’s research is focused on studying cellular processes that are not working properly across multiple disorders.
 He and his team are devising high-throughput screening assays to identify small molecules that can modulate disease-relevant phenotypes in the following areas:

 Henderson also has interests in developing novel reporters and screening technologies.
-For example, he and his colleagues developed a high-throughput cellular thermal shift assay (CETSA) that can be used to detect small-molecule binding to a protein target in the cellular environment.
+For example, he and his colleagues developed high-throughput cellular thermal shift assay methods that can detect small-molecule binding to a protein target.
+He also is exploring the use of epigenetic changes as the basis for high-throughput screening using ATACseq.

 Selected Publications